front-end-intermediate/session-11/readme.md

 }
 ```

-Now, instead of creating our store we will create a Redux store:
+Now, instead of creating our store we will create a Redux store in `dom.js`:

 ```js
 const store = Redux.createStore(app)